Master EU AI Act Compliance with Lumenova AI

 - Promote Trustworthy and Human-Centric AI Alongside AI Literacy: Lumenova AI helps develop risk profiles for AI models, ensuring alignment with organizational objectives, compliance requirements, and responsible AI use.

-- Set Up Automated Compliance Checks: Implement automated systems to routinely assess AI practices against current regulations, delivering ongoing assurance and foresight.
+- Set Up Automated Compliance Checks: Implement automated systems to routinely evaluate AI practices against current regulations, delivering ongoing assurance and foresight.

 - Leverage Detailed Compliance Reporting: Create reports that show compliance status, improvement areas, and recommended actions for regulatory alignment.